Spooky Case of the Wem Ghost

 cat inputfile | while read line;do echo $line >> outputfile; done

-Useful Additions to .bash_profile
+Useful Additions to .bashrc

 Set Disk Checking to Once per Month